Geta/oEmbed/README.md

 <oEmbedSettings apikey="your-key-here" />
 ```

-For an introduction see: [Introducing oEmbed for EPiServer] (http://www.frederikvig.com/2010/09/introducing-oembed-for-episerver/) and [New version of Geta oEmbed] (http://geta.no/blogg/new-version-of-geta-oembed/).
+For an introduction see: [Introducing oEmbed for EPiServer](http://www.frederikvig.com/2010/09/introducing-oembed-for-episerver/) and [New version of Geta oEmbed](http://geta.no/blogg/new-version-of-geta-oembed/).

 ### Cache